ozendelait/rvc_devkit/stereo/README.md

 mask0nocc.png            : For ETH3D, Kitti2015, Middlebury2014 (training datasets only).

-disp0Unc.pfm             : For HCI (training datasets only).
+disp0Unc.pfm             : For HD1K (training datasets only).

 obj_map.png              : For Kitti2015 (training datasets only).
 ```